gkjohnson/threading-js/README.md

 ## Use
 Simple example showing how to use a Thread to interleave two arrays together.
 Logs show that the thread takes only a couple blocking milliseconds to initialize, while the main thread takes seconds.

 The thread overall takes longer to produce the results but does not block the main thread.
-Data transfer size heavily impacts the thread run time.
+Data transfer to and from the thread heavily impacts the run time.

 ```js
 const interleave = (a, b) => {